Kenzō Shirai: 2018

-In March 2018, Shirai competed at the American Cup in Hoffman Estates, Illinois.
-In spite of being the competition's favourite, he only placed sixth due to a few errors and falls on HB and pommel horse (PH) while also underperforming the infamous-difficult FX routine.
-Shirai recovered by winning the Tokyo World Cup after a month.
+In March 2018, Shirai competed at the 2018 American Cup.
+He ended up placing sixth due to a few errors and falls on horizontal bar and pommel horse.
+Shirai recovered by winning the Tokyo World Cup the following month.

-In a series of domestic competitions being held locally between April and August, Shirai won IAA silver medals at the All-Japan Championships and NHK Trophy, and took the All-Japan Student Championships.
-Shirai was also able to win an individual gold medal on FX with silver medal on VT at the All-Japan Event Championships.
+In a series of domestic competitions held locally between April and August, Shirai won all-around silver medals at the All-Japan Championships and NHK Trophy, and won the All-Japan Student Championships.
+Shirai was also able to win an individual gold medal on floor exericse with silver medal on vault at the All-Japan Event Championships.

-At the 2018 World Championships in Doha, Japan did take bronze in the TAA finals, but senior athletes, such as Kōhei Uchimura and Yusuke Tanaka, acknowledged team got slowed by injury.
-Shirai was off his form, simplified various skills on each apparatus—most noticeable on FX—resulted in lower D-scores, and was unable to defend any of his 2017 medals, but despite his 2018 results on individual events, he was still able to take silver on FX and bronze on VT, and rank seventh on the AA.
+At the 2018 World Championships in Doha, Japan won team bronze.
+Shirai was unable to defend any of his 2017 titles; however he still won silver on floor exercise and bronze on vault.